Setheum-Labs/stp258-currencies/README.md

 - Fetching prices for currencies.
 - A basket_token could be made by combining a basket of prices into one in any desired ratio.
 Could be done on runtime, the basket_token price_of_pegs and basket_ratio logic could be defined in an offchain worker and fed on-chain.

- It also implement an atomic swap, to atomically swap currencies

- - `create_swap` - called by a sender to register a new atomic swap
- - `claim_swap` - called by the target to approve a swap
- - `cancel_swap` - may be called by a sender after a specified duration.

 ## Acknowledgement & Reference

-This Pallet is inspired by the [Atomic Swap](https://github.com/Setheum-Labs/price/) Pallet developed by [Parity Tech](https://github.com/paritytech/) as a part of [Substrate FRAME](https://github.com/paritytech/substrate/tree/master/frame), for reference on use check [The paritytech/substrate Repo](https://github.com/paritytech/substrate).

 This Pallet is inspired by the [ORML Currencies](https://github.com/open-web3-stack/open-runtime-module-library/blob/master/currencies) Pallet developed by [Open Web3 Stack](https://github.com/open-web3-stack/), for reference check [The ORML Repo](https://github.com/open-web3-stack/open-runtime-module-library).